fnagel/t3extblog/Documentation/UsersManual/Index.rst

 	Create blogost

+Create blogost
+^^^^

-- Author: is fed by the existing BE-users
+- Author: is determined by the existing BE-users
 - Title: Title of your blogpost, you need to fill this field
-- Your contents: click an the "create new" button to add content
+- Your contents: click the 'create new' button to add new content elements
 	- A text element is added, you can change it to any other content type
 	- You can add more than one content element to a single blogpost